Mohan-Narayanapuram/Healthcare-Recommendation-System/README.md

 ## Author

-Project developed by [Mohan Narayanapuram].
+Project developed by Mohan Narayanapuram.
-For questions or feedback, please contact [mohanvenkat017@gmail.com].
+For questions or feedback, please contact mohanvenkat017@gmail.com .